KatiaCHIKHI/ProjetPPN/README.md

 (LINUX ONLY)

-Requires cmake 3.14+, boost serialization library (to serialize dataset c++ hash_tables) and OpenMP runtime library (for parallelization).
+Requires cmake 3.14+ and OpenMP runtime library (for parallelization).

-Plot generation requires Python 3 (numpy and matplotlib)
+Plot generation requires Python 3 (with the packages numpy and matplotlib)

-To install boost serialization library:

-`sudo apt-get install libboost-serialization-dev`

 To install the OpenMP runtime library: